IceHe/lib/mac/setup-guide.md

 #### Copy 'Em

--   `Sort Order` int the top right corner of the popup menu
+-   `Sort Order` at the top right corner of the popup menu

     -   Select `Most Recently Used` or press `⌥ ⌘ R`

--   `Preferences` in the bottom left corner of the popup menu
+-   `Preferences` at the bottom left corner of the popup menu

     -   Enable `Launch at Login`